 How Valerian Root Can Improve Sleep

 Valerian root can help improve sleep by affecting gamma-aminobutyric acid (GABA), a neurotransmitter that helps regulate nerve impulses.
 The valerenic acid found in valerian root inhibits the breakdown of GABA, leading to increased levels in the brain.
 This calming effect can help reduce anxiety and promote sleep.
+When used correctly, valerian root can help calm the nervous system and promote a peaceful night's sleep.
+Below is an in-depth look at how to utilize valerian root most effectively:

 Potential Side Effects and Precautions